cultureandempire/cultureandempire.github.io/cande.md

 As I showed in the story of sub-Saharan Africa, endemic poverty comes from distant, fragmented, and unfair markets.
 No stronger property laws will open more ports, move Africa closer to Europe, or break the grip of the criminal elites and their foreign allies.
 In fact, the demand for "strong property laws" can have the perverse effect of privatizing common assets such as plant genes, malaria research, and natural resources -- in effect destroying, not creating, wealth.
 Congo-Kinshasa, one of the wealthiest nations on earth in natural resources, ekes out a life expectancy of 49 for its citizens, third last out of 193 countries.
 Yet it has some of the strongest property rights imaginable, for the friends of the regime.

 Strong private property laws are an outcome -- not the origin -- of a successful free market.
 The economists who developed the flawed theory saw poor countries with weak protection of private property, and assumed this was the cause of the poverty.
 It fits an anti-socialist political bias and confirms the West's superiority complex.
 It played into the hands of the wealthy, who got justification for yet more profits.
-And even economists need their grants,wealthy donors, and tenure.
-The right-wing economists missed, or ignored, that poor countries were also hostile to trade, with restrictions on travel, poor natural infrastructure, bad communications, monopoly control of the market by state enterprises, and, often, extraction economies.
+And even economists need their grants, wealthy donors, and tenure.
+The right-wing economists missed, or ignored, the fact that poor countries were also hostile to trade, with restrictions on travel, poor natural infrastructure, bad communications, monopoly control of the market by state enterprises, and, often, extraction economies.

 ## Property as Game Theory